huoww07/calulate_bacteria_doubling_time/README.md

   d. two pdf files: if you asked to see the growth curve plots, these will be what they look like

-2. Doublint_time_Modularized runs with python version 3 and comes with:
+2. Doublint_time_Modularized folder contains the program in modularized form:

   a. setup.py : used for pip installation (to be used with Doubling_time_Modularized)

   b.
-Within the folder, Doubling_time.py is modularized python package to calculate doubling time.
+Doubling_time.py: modularized python package to calculate doubling time.

-  c.
-Within the folder, input_template2 provides template for input data, similar with that in scenario above.
+  c. input_template2: provides template for input data, similar with the scenario above.

   To run without installing, save the Doubling_time.py in the working directory with data file.
 And run below:
     from Doubling_time import GrowthCurve